-Jenny McCarthy, 46, Stuns In A Pink Polka Dot Bikini At The Beach With Donnie Wahlberg
+Jenny McCarthy, 46, Stuns In A Pink Polka-Dot Bikini At The Beach With Donnie Wahlberg

-Jenny McCarthy stripped down to her bikini as she celebrated her 5th wedding anniversary at the beach with her husband Donnie Wahlberg this week.
-The radio host and the New Kids on the Block singer celebrated the big relationship milestone with a very sunny trip to Turks and Caicos where they were photographed showing off some PDA at the beach.
+Jenny McCarthy stripped down to her bikini as she celebrated her fifth wedding anniversary at the beach with her husband Donnie Wahlberg this week.
+The radio host and the New Kids on the Block singer celebrated the big relationship milestone with a very sunny trip to Turks and Caicos where they were photographed showing off some PDA.

 Jenny looked years younger than her actual age of 46-years-old as she showed off her flawless figure on the sand in new photos shared by The Daily Mail.
-The star rocked a pretty skimpy pink triangle bikini with white polka dots and turquoise strings that tied across both hips and behind her neck.
+The star rocked a pretty skimpy, pink triangle bikini with white polka dots and turquoise strings that tied across both hips and behind her neck.

-Proudly flaunting her fit and toned figure, Jenny had her long blonde hair scraped back with her curls floating down while she also shielded her eyes from the sun with a pair of dark round sunglasses on her eyes.
+Proudly flaunting her fit and toned figure, Jenny had her long blonde hair scraped back with her curls floating down while she also shielded her eyes from the sun with a pair of dark round sunglasses.

-Snaps shared by the outlet showed McCarthy posing with her husband at the beach as he went shirtless in a pair of black swimming shorts for their fun and romantic beach day, which came shortly after the couple officially celebrate their 5th anniversary on August 31.
-The boyband singer was also sporting a sunhat on his head as they posed with the gorgeous blue ocean behind them.
+Snaps shared by the outlet showed McCarthy posing with her husband at the beach as he went shirtless in a pair of black swimming shorts for their fun and romantic beach day, which came shortly after the couple officially celebrate their fifth anniversary on August 31.
+The boy band singer was also sporting a sun hat on his head as they posed with the gorgeous blue ocean behind them.

 Jenny McCarthy, 46, looks incredibly toned in a pink polka dot bikini while poolside https://t.co/U8jfd3pSpa